david-schmidt/adt/website/trunk/htdocs/WEB-INF/data/smarty/templates/index.markdown

 News
 ====
+**8 July 2007** ADT 2007_2 is released.
+ADT now can operate with Laser 128 compatible computers.
+MacADT has also been added to the distribution.

 **3 June 2007** ADT 2007 is released.
 ADT now automatically scans for and detects appropriate serial hardware.
 Bootstrapping text files are included with different line endings (PC, Unix, Mac) though ADTPro's